 - Wild Caught Cod and Halibut

-- Wild Caught Lobster
+- Wild Caught US Gulf Shrimp

 Reoccuring Add-Ons

-Reoccuring add-ons are available for any box type.
-If you need a little more than what comes in the classic size box but aren’t ready for a big box, this is a great option.
-Also, if you’re signed up for a curated box, the add-ons help ensure you get the staple items you can’t live without in every box.
+Reoccurring add-ons are available for any box type.
+If you need a little more than what comes in the classic size box but aren't ready for a big box, this is a great option.
+Also, if you're signed up for a curated box, the add-ons help ensure you get the staple items you can't live without in every box.

 Member Specials